Neeraj-Ghodla/K-Color-Images/README.md

 ENGGEN 131 Project 1, Semester 2 2018

 This Project uses the k-means clustering algorithms to find the clusters of similar pixels in the picture and then turns those clusters into a single pixel color by taking the average of the whole cluster.
+Hence, taking a pictures with millions of colors to just a few while still retaining the original image.

 # This is the Original Image